 Live streaming has become more popular as a means to stay connected with your clients, audience and fans.

-It has received a big boost with social media live streaming with Facebook Live, YouTube Live, Periscope/Twitter and now Instagram.
+Thanks to social media platforms like Facebook Live, YouTube Live, Periscope/Twitter and now Instagram, live streaming has seen a huge rise in popularity in the events industry.
 But just turning on your phone and having a talk with your audience is not enough these days.
 You better be talking about free money to keep the viewer interested in looking at your pretty face.
 Your content needs to be engaging to keep your viewers’ attention.
 Here are four tips to help your live stream stand out from the rest.

 In today’s era of hashtags, use them!
+They make for a great event marketing strategy.
 Put your hashtag in one of the upper corners of the screen and leave it there.
 Hashtags are a way to see who is watching, get feedback and keep the discussion going after your event is over.

 Full screen graphics are great for beginning and ending your live stream.
 That way people know they’re on the right page to start.
 When the stream is over a “thank you for watching” statement followed by additional information can be given to keep your viewers up on future events.
 Full Screen backgrounds are great for lists and bullet points inside of your webcast to coincide with the information your host and guest are talking about.

 Intro music serves two purposes, it first serves as a technical response to let the viewer know that there is audio which will put you and them at ease for a great viewing experience.
 Also use a piece that will built the atmosphere you’re trying to create.

 One note on music, make sure you have rights and permissions to use the music.
 If you’re live streaming on social media sites like Facebook and YouTube they have strict usage of music rules that will get your live stream flagged for copyright infringement.
 Those Bots don’t play!
 I suggest royalty free music catalogs for that purpose.